 A lease between a landlord and a tenant is a contract that can be enforced by the landlord.
 In fact, when a tenant breaches the rental agreement a landlord has rights which he or she can pursue to enforce the agreements between the parties.

 A tenant who breaches an agreement should not be allowed to continue to do so.
 The attorneys at the Katz Law Group understand the issues that arise in these cases, and how to handle the intricacies of breach of rental agreement issues.

 Rental & Lease Agreements in Massachusetts

-Massachusetts is a "landlord-friendly" state, with laws that protect the rights of landlords in providing the service they offer.
+Massachusetts is a "landlord-friendly" state, with laws that protect the rights of landlords for providing the services they offer.
 There are, of course, rules and laws that landlords must follow when creating rental and lease agreements in order to protect the tenant.

 Every rental agreement in the state must contain certain terms, including: